Responsible-AI-Labs/rail-score-sdk/python/examples/README.md

 2. **Get your API key:**
    - Sign up at https://responsibleailabs.ai
    - Get your API key from the dashboard
-   - Replace `'your-api-key-here'` in the examples
+   - Replace `'your-rail-api-key-here'` in the examples

 3. **Run an example:**
    ```bash